-According to the American Bankers Association, almost two in three Americans own at least one credit card.2 That means a lot of people have multiple credit cards, each with their own payment due dates, balances, and interest rates.
+According to Forbes Advisor, about 84% of adults have credit cards.
+Interestingly, a significant number of people – approximately 73% – own one by the time they turn 25.2 It just goes to show how prevalent credit card usage is in today’s society.
+That means a lot of people have multiple credit cards, each with their own payment due dates, balances, and interest rates.
 How well (or poorly) you manage these separate payments can heavily influence the benefit of consolidating it all into a single monthly payment.

 For many who are trying to eradicate credit card debt altogether, this is a matter of simplification and efficient management.
 But if you’re simply funneling debt from multiple sources into just one, only to turn around and use those now-open balances for more spending, then you’re only creating more debt in the long run.